TimothyStephens/TF-IDF/README.md

 The program is written in C++.
 It can be compiled by GCC 4.4.7.
+If you have any question, please contact me by email y.cong@uq.edu.au.